-Are you looking to source some new and fresh ideas for your logo?
-Or perhaps you want to create a new T-shirt for you and your team.
+Are you looking to source a fresh new logo for your business card?
+Or perhaps you want to create a new T-shirt for you and your startup team.

-While design must match your messaging, it's no secret that design is the first impression you give potential customers.
+While design work can only enhance your messaging, it's no secret that graphic design is the first impression you give potential customers.

-Whatever your design needs, you can get it all covered with 99Designs.
+Whatever your custom design needs, you can get it all covered at 99Designs.com.
 Here’s our 99Designs review.

 99Designs has two options for any project: